 What do I need to know?

-Just after the introduction of this guide to banking in Japan for foreigners, I wrote about the process for opening an account at a bank in the Japanese banking system.
-Now I am going to write about closing your bank account in the banking system of Japan.
-To close an account, you will need to prepare the proper documentation to end your time as customer for whichever bank you chose to open a new account in during your time as a resident of Japan.
-You will not need a residence card or a driver's license and you not be charged fee.
+To close an account, you will need to prepare the proper documentation to end your time as a customer for whichever bank you chose to open a new account in during your time as a resident of Japan.
+You will not need a residence card or a driver's license and you will not be charged a fee.
 There will not be, for example, a small deposit of about $9.12 or ¥968.09 like when you first became a new customer.

-You will need an identification card for verifying your identity and, also, two of four other items to close an official account at a banking institution of Japan.
+You will need an identification card for verifying your identity and, also, two or four other items to close an official account at a banking institution in Japan.
 Which of the two items you use to legally close a bank account will depend both on your own personal preference and the requirements of the bank in which you decided to become a customer during your stay in Japan.
-The first two items you will be required to choose one of are as follows: a hanko stamp or your signature.
-As I said earlier in the article, a hanko stamp is an item traditionally used in Japan as representation of your consent to an official document just like a signature.
+The first two items you will be required to choose one of are as follows: a Hanko stamp or your signature.
+As I said earlier in the article, a Hanko stamp is an item traditionally used in Japan as a representation of your consent to an official document just like a signature.

-You do not need to worry about what a hanko stamp is or where you can find one to open official bank accounts in Japan.
-After all, only traditional banks in the Japanese banking system will require a hanko stamp in 2020.
+You do not need to worry about what a Hanko stamp is or where you can find one to open official bank accounts in Japan.
+After all, only traditional banks in the Japanese banking system will require a Hanko stamp in 2020.
 You are far more likely to be asked to provide a signature on the documents for closing your account, just like for opening it.
 The other two items you will need to choose one of are as follows: a bank book or cash card.
-You will need either a bank book or a cash card, therefore, other than a hanko stamp or signature, to put together all of the proper documentation for closing your account at whichever Japanese bank you are currently a member.
+You will need either a bank book or a cash card, therefore, other than a Hanko stamp or signature, to put together all of the proper documentation for closing your account at whichever Japanese bank you are currently a member of.

 You can decide to go through the process of closing your old bank account in the Japanese banking system once you've finished preparing all of the items I mentioned previously.